gomidee/Hardening/README.md

 ```

-  #Create a SSH Key Pair on your computer
+-> Create a SSH Key Pair on your computer

 #Create ssh directory, you probablly know what to do...